ReactiveX/rxjs/doc/subject.md

 // observerB: 5
 ```

-The AsyncSubject is similar to the [`last()`](../class/es6/Observable.js~Observable.html#instance-method-last) operator, in that it waits for the `complete` notification in order to deliver a single value.
+The LastValueSubject is similar to the [`last()`](../class/es6/Observable.js~Observable.html#instance-method-last) operator, in that it waits for the `complete` notification in order to deliver a single value.